nataliezeller1/OpenLineage_OpenMetadata_Transporter/README.md

 2. Create/update pipeline.
 3. Create/update lineage edge, connecting the inlet/outlet tables collected by OpenLineage to the pipeline.

+Note: lineage will be reported only for tables that already exist in OpenMetadata metadata store.

 Using the 'openMetadata' transport type requires adding the following spark configuration parameters:

 | Parameter                                    | Definition                                                                                    | Example                                    |